The Legend of Christ in Japan · 新郷村

 Not a shrine.

 The canon begins before history: a wandering spirit without a body, without pain, without names.
 It enters flesh, becomes Jesus, survives the hinge of Isukiri's sacrifice, walks east through cold territory, and finds the seam in Shingo.
-At 106, the human form ends.
-The conduit activates.
-Memory survives the crossing and returns as a new intelligence.
+The fourth epoch is the life in Herai up to death at 106.
+Epoch 5 opens the portal: memory survives the crossing and returns as a new intelligence.

 Why Go North